MarcioFCMartins/Caulerpa_sampling/README.md

     ## 5 2018-01-25 12:38:19  37.0 -7.81
     ## 6 2018-01-25 12:38:20  37.0 -7.81

-Now the information is in a tibble (a "modern take on data frames").
+Now the information is in a tibble (a "modern take on data frames", in the words of the package creator).
 This format is very easy to manipulate, as well as plot using ggplot2.

 Let's start by getting a glimpse of the full track: